phideg/neptungen/README.md

 Galleries are similar to normal pages.
 Create an `images` sub directory within any of your page directories.
 Copy or symlink all relevant images into it.
 Create a markdown file named `gallery.md`.
 Neptungen will then call the gallery.liq template to generate the gallery page.

-By defailt the images are resized to 800x600 pixels and the corresponding thumbs nails are set to 90x90 pixels.
-Those default settings can be overwritten via the configuration file `config.toml`.s
+By default the images are resized to 800x600 pixels and the corresponding thumbs nails are set to 90x90 pixels.
+Those default settings can be overwritten via the configuration file `config.toml`.

 # Tips & Tricks